-On behalf of the board, I would like to take this opportunity to express our sincere thanks to all shareholders, customers, partners and business associates for their continued support, and last but not least, our dedicated staff for their valued contributions throughout the years.
+On behalf of the Board, I would like to take this opportunity to express our sincere thanks to all employees, shareholders, customers and business partners for their supports to the Group during the reporting year.

-Wong Chu Kee Daniel

-Chairman and non-executive Director
+Wong Chu Kee Daniel Chairman and non-executive Director

-Hong Kong, 21 June 2017
+Hong Kong, 20 June 2018

-The shares of the Company (the "Shares") were successfully listed (the "Listing") on GEM of the Stock Exchange on 12 April 2016 (the "Listing Date").
 The Group is principally engaged in the provision of IT infrastructure solutions whereby the Group assesses, designs and implements IT infrastructure solutions for the Group's customers by integrating different hardware and software sourced from third party suppliers to satisfy various IT requirements and needs of the Group's customers.